William Craven (Lord Mayor of London): Legacy

 In 1596 he made a donation towards the building of the library of St John's College, Oxford, recorded on one of the library windows.

-He founded the grammar school in Burnsall, North Yorkshire, in 1602; this building has been in use as a school ever since then and now houses Burnsall V. A. Primary School.
+He founded the grammar school in Burnsall, North Yorkshire, in 1602; this building has been in use as a school ever since then and now houses Burnsall Primary School.
 The inscription "William Craven Alderman of London founder of this Schoole Anno Domini 1601" can still be seen on a panel above the school door.
 In 1604 he was one of the patrons of ‘the scheme of a new college after the manner of a university designed at Ripon, Yorkshire’.
 On 9 January 1611, he was elected president of Christ's Hospital, a post he occupied up to his death.
 His donations to the hospital included lands to the value of £1,000 at Ugley in Essex.
 On 2 July 1613, he conveyed to St John's College the advowson of Creeke in Northamptonshire ‘upon trust that one of the ten senior fellows elected from (Merchant Taylors') School should be presented thereto’.
 In 1617 he joined with others in subscribing £1,000 towards the repair and decoration of St. Antholin's Church.

+Thanks to the money he left behind, his widow Dame Elizabeth Craven was able to purchase the 13th century Stokesay Castle, which she renovated it powerful tower to defend nearby profitable estates.
+This enabled his grandson William Craven, 1st Earl of Craven (1608–1697) to use it as Royalist Cavalier headquarter in English Civil War.

 By John Craven's will, dated 18 May 1647, he left large charitable bequests to Burnsall, Skipton, Ripon, Ripley, Knaresborough, and Boroughbridge, and money for redeeming captives in Algiers.
 His most important legacy was that of the manor of Cancerne, near Chichester, Sussex, to provide £100 for four poor scholars, two at Cambridge and two at Oxford, with preference to his own poor kinsmen.
 The first award under the bequest was made at Cambridge on 16 May 1649.
 The fund was immediately afterwards sequestrated by parliament, and on 7 May 1651, a petition was presented for the payment of the scholarships.
 In 1654 the sequestration was discharged.
 The bequest was maintained at both universities.